 All wallets have differing levels of security.
 With so many ways to access a wallet, it can be difficult to figure out what makes some of them more secure.
 There are things you absolutely shouldn’t do, regardless of the type of wallet used – like enter your private information directly online.
 Some wallet creation methods leave the user vulnerable to phishing.
 Other access methods, like hardware wallets, are more difficult to mess up.

 While it’s ultimately up to the user to keep themselves safe, wallets can build security measures into their design to help users along.
-As we see in the diagram, direct access with software methods like private key or mnemonic phrase is the least secure option – it leaves the 'naked' keys exposed to phishing.
-Encryption of the private key with a keystore file is slightly more secure, but in truth, mnemonic phrases and private keys should only be used for recovery purposes only, rather than the main method of access, avoiding unnecessary exposure.
+Direct access with software methods like private key or mnemonic phrase is the least secure option – it leaves the 'naked' keys exposed to phishing.
+Encryption of the private key with a keystore file is slightly more secure, but in truth, mnemonic phrases and private keys should only be used for recovery purposes, rather than as the main method of access.

-Hardware wallets are seen as the pinnacle of wallet security, offering cold storage in a physical device that keeps your keys encrypted in the device itself, off the internet, and in your own hands.
+Hardware wallets are seen as the pinnacle of wallet security because they offer cold storage in a physical device that keeps your keys encrypted in the device itself, off the internet, and in your own hands.
 Most hardware wallets still need to be used with another form of wallet service, such as a web-based interface or desktop app (covered in the first part of this series!) to offer full functionality.

 Hardware devices are Hierarchical Deterministic (HD) wallets, meaning they offer multiple public addresses to choose from when deciding where to store your funds.
 Each wallet has a root private key and public address pairing, but these split off into thousands of other pairings that are unique to the wallet.
 The benefit of this lies in creating options, giving some wiggle room for temporary investments or organizing assets.
 However, this can also get confusing if actions aren’t taken to map it all out from the start.